-Checking the equipment
+Checking the Equipment

-If your instrument was sent to you in a storage case, you will want to remove all the packaging and acquaint yourself with the following equipment so you can quickly get started with your noise studies.
+If your instrument was sent to you in a storage case, remove all the packaging and become acquainted with the following equipment so you can quickly get started with your noise studies.

 NOTE: Depending on the accessories you selected, the dosimeter may have the following components.
 For the docking stations, you will either have an EdgeDock1 or an EdgeDock5.
 (For more information on parts/accessories, please refer to www.tsi.com.)